cristian-5/virtualice/readme.md

 ## Architecture

-> ⚠️ **Attention**: Breaking Changes since last version!
+> ⚠️ **Attention**: Breaking Changes since last versions!

-The virtual machine is stack based.
+The virtual machine is stack based and the architecture is `ice`.

 The architecture is capable of handling 64bit integers, floating point and complex numbers.
 Arithmetic operations expect operands to be pushed in human order.
-Addresses are 32 bit absolute.
 Calls should push parameters on reverse on the stack, while it's the function's responsibility to tell the environment how many parameters it expects using the `arity` instruction.
+The final bytecode is optimized for size and sometimes even easy to read in a hex editor (for example the `call.k debug` instruction translates to `C0 DE`, **co**de **de**bug).

 ### Instruction Set